jesseduffield/jesseduffield.github.io/_posts/2024-06-12-Bob-Martin-Interview.md

 **Jesse**: That's really interesting. i think I think I agree with you in the sense that there's a lot of cases where we thought it was going to go bad and that actually the opposite happened.
 But there are also times where like you know horses didn't have that much to do after the car was invented, right?
 There was plenty of horse employment before the car was invented.
 And then it's just like, well, actually, they're not that useful beyond horse racing.
 And so I wonder, I think that there'll be a certain level of intelligence, if we ever reach it for AI, or at that point we go, Oh, okay, now it's getting tricky, because this is equivalent to a very intelligent human.
 And maybe there's there's just so much work to be done.
 And it just doesn't make that big of a difference.

+### Will we achieve super-intelligent AI any time soon?

-But I suppose the next sensible question to ask is like, do you have any thoughts on the singularity or the idea that AI might become some self improving loop that then becomes like a super god AI that may or may not kill everyone?
+**Jesse**: But I suppose the next sensible question to ask is like, do you have any thoughts on the singularity or the idea that AI might become some self improving loop that then becomes like a super god AI that may or may not kill everyone?
 What's your thoughts on the singularity argument?

 **Bob**: Well, I think you know it's Kurtzweil's great dream. i'm not I don't buy into the singularity argument for a real simple reason.
 Larry Niven long ago wrote a series of stories called The Magic Goes Away.